View MapView Map

 Have a laugh

 Throughout the festival, the Swift Cultural Centre will act as the base for all things comedy.
-Breaking in the stage on November 1 is comedian Neil Delamere with his special Achilles Neil, where he'll put his spin on life's absurdities.
+Breaking in the stage on October 30 is comedian Jason Byrne with material from his latest tour Head in the Clouds.

 Get into mischief

-For a circus with a kick, the adults-only Samhain Circus sees magic meet mischief with creepy cabaret, high wire acts, burlesque, fire performances and more from October 31 November 2.
+For a circus with a kick, the adults-only Samhain Circus sees magic meet mischief with creepy cabaret, high wire acts, burlesque, fire performances and more from October 30 to November 2.
 Expect to laugh, gasp and maybe even blush inside the Samhain Circus tent at the Fair Green Park.

-Circus fire performers at the 2023 Púca Festival in Co Meath
+Fire performers at the 2024 Púca Festival in Co Meath

 Revel in the circus performers at Púca Festival.

-There's a reason why Panti Bliss is the darling of the Irish drag scene.
-Join the legend for a night of eccentric fun in the Knightsbrook Hotel on November 2.
-Later that evening, keep the good vibes going and head to Brogans Bar and Hotel for Davina Devine, one of Ireland's biggest drag queens, and dance along with the fantastic Caberet showgirl and her posse of guests.
+On Halloween night, sit back and take in a sultry performance by the incredible Bluebird Absurd.
+Picture flapper-era devilment mingled with the supernatural as talented dancers and singers pull out all the stops for this decadent cabaret show.
+Later that evening, keep the good vibes going and head to Brogans Bar and Hotel for Davina Devine, one of Ireland's biggest drag queens, and dance along with the fantastic showgirl and her posse of guests.

 Sit back for a story